RobinBoers/fallen_world/README.md

 ### Done

 This project is far from completion.
-But these are the thing included:
+But these are the things included:

 - Dungeons
 - Custom menu